submini/balatro-mod-index/mods/its-edalo@slay-the-jokers/description.md

 ---

-If anything is unclear or you run into issues, try referring to the [full installation guide](../INSTALL.md).
+If anything is unclear or you run into issues, try referring to the [full installation guide](https://github.com/its-edalo/slay-the-jokers/blob/main/INSTALL.md).

-## Known Issues and Missing Features

-### Effects and Formatting
-- Level text on Planet cards lacks color
-- Floating and waving text effects do not work

-## UI Elements
-- Tags and Boss Blinds are not hoverable

-## Mods
-- Some Cryptid card titles are not shown correctly

-## Codebase
-- `uvx` re-installs libraries after the game has not been opened for a while